 Hackers should have in-depth knowledge of SQL as it will help them understand the structure of an underlying database and then deploy hacking tools accordingly.
 Also, it helps hackers to perform SQL injection attacks.
 In an SQL injection attack, hackers access and modify confidential information in databases of web applications.

 Java is a high-level and platform-independent programming language.
 It operates on the motto, “Write once, run everywhere,” which makes it a favorite programming language for writing backdoor exploits by hackers.

-Suppose you have wondered how hackers get into your systems and access every information from call logs to messages.
-In that case, it is mainly because of Java payloads injected into the system using social engineering tactics.
+Suppose you have wondered how hackers get into your systems and access every piece of information, from call logs to messages.
+In that case, it is mainly because Java payloads are injected into the system using social engineering tactics.

 Ruby is another popular programming language among hackers.
 Cybersecurity professionals and unethical hackers use Ruby to write small or large malicious scripts.
 The best part is that hackers can use these scripts interchangeably with Bash.

 One of the most widely used penetration testing frameworks, Metasploit, is also based on the Ruby programming language.

 As its syntax closely resembles Python, it has become a popular choice for hackers to break into business applications and systems.
 Despite its resemblance with Python, Ruby is more famous for online hacking.